-Whether you intend to replace an old, dead furnace or install an entirely new heating system, you’re looking at a significant investment.
+Whether you intend to replace an old, dead furnace or installing an entirely new heating system, you’re looking at a significant investment.
 Before you shop around for a brand-new furnace, however, you should understand the total cost of its installation.
 By consulting with an HVAC professional, you can effectively narrow down the size, configuration, and model of furnace that you can install in your home.
 To determine this, you will need to decide if you’d prefer a gas, electric, or oil furnace.

 Some important questions we will answer: